+OCIR aims at ensuring critical banking functions continue to be provided to customers should a bank be in resolution.
 The purpose of OCIR is to ensure continuity of banking services and critical functions through resolution.
-We achieve this by making readily and rapidly available comprehensive information on all functions and services across the group to facilitate monitoring of both service provision and financial resources required to operate through resolution and restructuring and to support the BRP.
+We achieve this by making readily and rapidly available comprehensive information on functions and services across the Group to facilitate monitoring of both service provision and financial resources required to operate through resolution and restructuring and to support the BRP.

-As outlined previously the Group operates a Shared Service Model and does not have a separate service company.
+As outlined previously, the Group operates a Shared

+Service Model and does not have a separate service company.
 All services are provided by the RFB which has significant resources, thereby safeguarding the service provision to divested entities in recovery and resolution.

-The Group has established a comprehensive service provision catalogue.
-This enables a timely identification of services provided both internally and externally in the event of a recovery or resolution scenario, providing the basis with which to monitor and escalate service provision performance.
+The Group has established a comprehensive OCIR service catalogue.
+This enables timely identification of services provided both internally and externally in the event of a recovery or resolution scenario, providing the basis with which to monitor and escalate service provision performance.

-Contractual continuation of service clauses have been agreed and included in all OCIR critical thirdparty contracts and intra-group agreements to support the continuation of services through resolution.
-Since 2016, the Group has included resolution and divestment clauses in all OCIR critical third-party contracts.
-The clauses stipulate that the supplier must commit to providing the service for a defined period of time in the event of resolution.
+Contractual continuation of service clauses have been agreed and included in all critical supplier contracts to support the continuation of services through resolution.
+Since 2016, the Group has included continuation of service and divested entity clauses in OCIR critical supplier contracts.
+The clauses stipulate that the supplier must commit to providing the service (in some cases for a defined period of time) in the event of resolution.
 Resolution clauses also stipulate that the supplier commits to providing services to a future divested entity for a period of time to support restructuring requirements.